 Sporting Achievements . . .

-Josh van Hooijdonk Competing in the Oceania Taekwondo Championships in Fiji in November.
-He is competing in the Poomsea (patterns) Red Belt section.
+TAEKWONDO - Josh van Hooijdonk Competed in the Oceania Taekwondo Championships in Fiji.

 2016 TEAM OF THE YEAR - Jnr A Canoe Polo Congratulations to Jack Gardner, Toby Mills, Ben Evans, Kitt McEvoy, Daniel Ward, Matt Haliburton and Andre Carter.